chiefonboarding/Documentation/docs/Howto.md

 ## Sequences
 At ChiefOnboarding, we base everything around sequences.
-Sequnces are basically timelines which will map out the new hire's onboarding path.
+Sequences are basically timelines which will map out the new hire's onboarding path.
 It looks like this:

 ![sequences](/sequence.png)